In the vacation, please email me to arrange a consultation.

 I teach MA modules in translation studies and research methods, and supervise translation-based PhD projects.
 My research focuses on poetry translation: especially translating processes and strategies, and how translators work with others within a social-political context.
-I’m particularly interested in translation within the South Slav region (ex-Yugoslavia).
+I have a special interest in translation within Bosnia, Croatia, Montenegro and Serbia.

-I studied German and Serbo-Croat on my BA at Cambridge, followed by a year researching poetry at Sarajevo University in former Yugoslavia.
+I studied German and Serbo-Croat on my BA at Cambridge, followed by a year researching South Slav poetry at Sarajevo University in former Yugoslavia.
 After working as a Dutch-English in-house translator, I combined freelance translating with teaching English in the Netherlands and Greece.
 I joined Exeter University in 1988.
 I joined Newcastle University in 1990, working initially in foreign-language learning.
-However, my work now focuses on translation studies.
+My work now focuses on translation studies.